semistone/dconfig/README.md

 ### Input structure
-Input file only support yaml format now.
+Input file only support yaml format now, and output format support yaml and ini format.
 Must include at least one dimensions.yaml and many other yaml files.
+If use ini format, the config structure only support two layer.
 The example can be found in https://github.com/semistone/dconfig/tree/master/src/test/resources
 ### dimensions.yaml
     dimensions: